Recalling a Masai Mara Safari in Colourful Photo Restoration

 After the Safari

-The original prints aren’t perfect but the restoration results have been a joy, remembering the experience.
-And with as clear a view as it first was all those years ago.
+The original prints aren’t perfect but the restoration process was a joy, as I remembered the experience, with as clear a view as it was all those years ago.

 Related Posts